 If you’re looking for a delicious and nutritious root vegetable to grow in your garden, sweet potatoes are a great option.
-Sweet potatoes are relatively easy to grow, and they provide many health benefits.
+Sweet potatoes are relatively easy to grow and provide many health benefits.
 In this guide, we’ll show you how to grow sweet potatoes for beginners.

 Sweet potatoes can be a delicious and healthy addition to your garden.
 Just a few plants can produce a generous harvest, allowing you to enjoy these root vegetables for several months.